HealthTree/svelte-data-table/README.md

 	cull?: boolean                  // defaults to false; flag to ONLY return an object containing the transformed data
 	fnc: 'function'                 // e.g. (data) => { transform logic here }
 }

+// if the property pointed to by 'field' or 'sourceField' is
+// null or undefined, then transform does nothing
 ```

 ### Example Code